 If you are a person that loses sleep over a neighborhood dog that barks all night long, wait until the Barking Treefrog (Hyla gratiosa) arrives.
-They deliver exactly what the name describes, a mating call that sounds like a barking dog.
+Treefrog identification is made easy by sound sometimes because they deliver exactly what the name describes, a mating call that sounds like a barking dog.

 They are primarily a coastal bunch and inhabit the coastal regions of the Southeast and Gulf Coast.
 The presence of dark spots on the body is often a good field identification clue given the fact that their body color can change.

 Bird-voiced Treefrog (Hyla avivoca).
 The bird-voiced treefrog is usually a mottled gray color, but like many treefrogs, its color changes fom brown to green depending on temperature and environment.

 They can look very similar to Gray Treefrogs.
 It almost goes without saying that hearing their call, a chorus of birds, is the best way to know they are in the neighborhood.
 Look for them in wooded swamplands of the South, where they can be heard calling during spring and summer.

 Residents along the coastal Southeast are very familiar with Squirrel Treefrogs (Hyla squirella), though they might not know it.
 They show up in backyards and gardens everywhere.
 The problem is that both their skin color and pattern change, making identification difficult.